ssrikanth/couchdb-lucene/README.md

 CouchDB-Lucene
 ==============

-This is a preliminary implementation of indexing a [CouchDB][couchdb] database via [Lucene][lucene].
-Some major selling points for the project
+This is a preliminary implementation of a [Lucene][lucene] indexer for [CouchDB][couchdb].
-include:

-* Arbitrary structural indexing
-* Field expansion (Searching fields selected by a second Lucene query)

 Dependancies
 ------------

-1. Java - Probably requires at least 1.5.something
+1. Java - Probably requires 1.5.something
-1. Ant - I've got 1.6.5 installed
+1. CouchDB - trunk
-1. Git - No idea on a version
+1. Git
-1. Lucene - lucene-core-2.4.0.jar (Included)
-1. CouchDB branch [action2][action2]

 Installation
 ------------